NorthernMan54/node-red-contrib-homebridge-automation/README.md

 * [x] - Documentation - Fix README with latest options
 * [ ] - Documentation/Naming - Normalize on Accessory, Service, Event and Characteristic
 * [x] - Hap-Node-Client is not reentrant, and multiple requests get lost.
 Needs queuing at an instance level.
+* [ ] - Refactor interface with Hap-Node-Client, and split events into a dedicated evented socket connection and use the regular request module for everything else.
+* [ ] - Create an accessory based node approach

 ## Dropped items